curl/everything-curl/cmdline/exitcode.md

  20. **Not used**

  21. Quote error.
-A quote command returned an error from the server. curl allows several different ways to send custom commands to a IMAP, POP3, SMTP or FTP server and features a generic check that the commands work.
-When any of the individually issued commands fails, this is exit status is returned.
+A quote command returned an error from the server. curl allows several different ways to send custom commands to an IMAP, POP3, SMTP or FTP server and features a generic check that the commands work.
+When any of the individually issued commands fails, this is the exit status returned.
 The advice is generally to watch the headers in the FTP communication to better understand exactly what failed and how.

  22. HTTP page not retrieved.
 The requested URL was not found or returned